What Umpires, Referees, and Other Sports Officials Do

 Level of Education Attained by Umpires, Referees, and Other Sports Officials

-Most common level of education among people in this career: Bachelor's degree (33%)
+Most common level of education among people in this career: High school diploma or equivalent (43%)

 This page includes information from theO*NET 26.1 Databaseby the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under theCC BY 4.0license.
 O*NET® is a trademark of USDOL/ETA.